Create a virtual environment

 └── __init__.py

-For more complex needs, refer to the new Command documentation.
+For more complex needs: new Command.

-Create a Virtual Environment #
+Creating a Virtual Environment #

-There are a few situations to consider here:
+Here are a few scenarios to consider.

-- If you’re building your project from scratch:
+- You’re building your project from scratch:

-- If you’re working with someone else’s project:
+- You’re using someone else’s project:

-# Make sure virtualenvs.create is set to true
+# Ensure virtualenvs.create is set to true.

 poetry sync